ipld/explore.ipld.io/README.md

 npm test
 ```

-The uses Jest to run the isolated unit tests.
+The app uses Vitest to run the isolated unit tests.
 Unit test files are located next to the component they test and have the same file name, but with the extension `.test.js`

 ### Linting

-The following command will perform [`standard`](https://standardjs.com/) linting on the code:
+The following command will perform linting on the code using [`aegir`](https://github.com/ipfs/aegir):

 ```sh
 npm run lint